 Typical usage does not require an additional pressure relief valve, and for many years of enjoyment, the unit should be installed by a professional.

-The tankless water heater from BOSCH boasts an energy star rating.
+The BOSCH Tronic 3000 boasts an energy star rating.
 And the company does offer a limited warranty and customer service to help with issues or concerns.
 Before attempting to install the unit yourself, check with the manufacturer to ensure that doesn’t void the warranty, like some other models in this review.

 Pros and Cons